unik-name/help-unikname/docs/get-unikname/creating-unikname-organization.md

 If you want more details about the CLI and tips to use it, check the [CLI documentation](/uns-use-the-network/cli).
 You are now ready for the next step !

-## Creating your cryptoaccount

-### Creating and saving your cryptoaccount informations
+### Creating and saving the cryptoaccount information

-Your cryptoaccount is required for all the following steps.
+A cryptoaccount is required for all the following steps.
 To create it, just execute the following command: `cryptoaccount:create`.
 Here is an example of what you are supposed to see on your command prompt.

 ```bash
 uns cryptoaccount:create
 » :warn: This information is not saved anywhere.
 You need to copy and save it by your own.;